googleworkspace/add-ons-samples/apps-script/github-graphql-customfunction/README.md

   globals should work correctly.
 Imported packages are inlined in the transpiled script.
-* The `rollup-plugin-strip-exports` plugin removes `export` statements from entrypoints.
-This is combined with a custom plugin to disable treeshaking in entry points as they no longer have exported symbols.
+* The `rollup-plugin-strip-exports` plugin removes `export` statements from entry points.
+This is combined with a custom plugin to disable tree shaking in entry points as they no longer have exported symbols.

 For client-side HTML: